This story started here.

 Stephanie looked at the papers, and then handed the license back.

-“I was trying to sleep most of the time, too, though I don’t know how she could have managed it, with the rain and the thunder and all that.”
+“I tried to sleep a few times, too, though I don’t know how she could have managed it, with the rain and the thunder and all that.”
 She tilted her head towards Mrs. Coe.

 Stephanie nodded.
 “I couldn’t manage it either, but then I didn’t work all last night as she did.”
 She turned to the young man with the horn-rimmed glasses.
 “And you, sir?”